raw-bacon/vi-xournalpp/README.md

 1. `t`: Tool mode
 2. `c`: Color mode
+3. `a`: Shape mode

-Tool mode is used for switching between the different tools, and color mode is used to switch between the different colors.
+Tool mode is used for switching between the different tools and modes, color mode is used to switch between the different colors, and shape mode is used to select the different shapes (straight line, arrow, rectangle, and circle) for the pen tool.

 # Tool mode
 The keybindings for tool mode are